Tripod (foundation): Calculation methods

 FEM methods are mainly used for the assessments.
 Only these more extensive tools allow to reflect the stress curves in detail and to provide accuracy as it is required for the design.
 The calculation times have been considerably reduced by scripted modelling and increasing computing speeds, which increased the iterations speeds and thus improved the optimization results.

 Summary and outlook

-The Tripod foundation for offshore wind turbines represents a remarkable contribution to the beginning of the industrial utilisation of offshore wind energy in German waters.
-It was born within a creative nut shell of German offshore wind pioneers and it expanded its potential gaining further partners to a large multidisciplinary team realising the vision.
-The fact, that 126 turbines founded on top of Tripods are nowadays operational, is the result of a long lasting reliable collaboration of a number of stakeholders.
+The Tripod foundation for offshore wind turbines represents the beginning of the industrial utilisation of offshore wind energy in German waters.
+126 turbines founded on top of Tripods are nowadays operational.

 A desk top study has been performed in 2014 assessing the feasibility of the foundation concept to the next turbine generation with 8MW and rotor diameter beyond 160m.
 It was essential to demonstrate the limited weight increase carrying the even higher loads and thus approving all the existing fabrication and installation processes from the projects done before.

-Today the grown knowledge in offshore engineering from the Tripod decade is a kind of immaterial asset to be put into new projects using Monopile, Jacket or why not Tripod concepts, exploring the recent state of the art for lowering the cost of energy.
+Today the knowledge in offshore engineering from the Tripod decade is an immaterial asset to be put into new projects using Monopile, Jacket or Tripod concepts, exploring the recent actions for lowering the cost of energy.